Because we don’t just stop at seminars

 Sunday Crash Courses

 You won’t find a better way to jumpstart your conference experience than with our lineup of optional courses.
 Each two-hour workshop offers a meaty dive into a topic of fundamental interest to the presentation professional.
-Whether it is better delivery in front of an audience, insights into presentation design, or a primer on template creation, these might be the best $169 you’ll ever spend.
+Whether it is better delivery in front of an audience, insights into presentation design, or a primer on data visualization, these might be the best $169 you’ll ever spend.
+Open to both audiences, as all three courses will be live-streamed.

 The PowerPoint Trivia Contest

 Our after-hours program comes alive with our now-famous PowerPoint Trivia Contest, featuring up to a dozen contestants competing on three teams for good-natured bragging rights and prizes.
-The beverages will be flowing immediately after the seminars break and you’ll want to be there to participate or spectate.
-There is no charge to play or watch, although participant spots fill up fast and you will need to sign up in advance.
-This event is open to patrons and exhibitors.
+This takes place right after seminars break on Monday, the first day of the conference, and promises to be a great ice-breaker for participants and spectators.

 The Pecha Kucha Revolution